What is a 10-bagger?

 What to look for when hunting 10-baggers

-There are a number of factors that can influence the likelihood of a particular share becoming a 10-bagger.
+Many factors influence the likelihood of a particular share becoming a 10-bagger.
 These include:

-New products or technology: Early investors can reap significant rewards if and when the product/technology takes off.
-But not all products or technologies will.
-Those that do tend to be useful to people, have a large potential user base, and be readily adoptable.
-They must meet an identifiable need and be reliably produced and marketed.
+• New products or technology: Early investors can reap significant rewards when a new product or technology takes off.
+But not all products or technologies will do so.
+The success stories tend to be useful to people, have a large potential user base, and be readily adoptable.
+They must also meet an identifiable need and be reliably produced and marketed.

-Social trends: Trends and changes in society can have a huge impact on the performance of companies.
-Those that benefit from social change can receive significant tailwinds that flow through to increased earnings, profits, and share prices.
+• Social trends: Trends and changes in society can have a huge impact on a company's performance.
+Businesses that benefit from social change can receive significant tailwinds that flow through to increased earnings, profits, and share prices.

-Regulatory considerations: Government regulations can have a significant impact on share prices.
-Changes in regulations can create as well as destroy value-making opportunities.
-A supportive regulatory environment can make a significant difference to the earnings and growth potential of companies.
+• Regulatory considerations: Government regulations can significantly impact share prices.
+Changes in regulations can create and destroy value-making opportunities.
+A supportive regulatory environment can significantly affect companies' earnings and growth potential.

 While each of these factors can play a role, none guarantees a particular share will become a 10-bagger.
 Chasing 10-baggers can be an attractive goal, but it is more important to do your research and understand the companies you invest in.